t-ski/rapidjs--dynamic-content/README.md

 ### Progress handler

-The content downloading progress can be intercepted by setting up progress handlers.
-E.g. for displaying a progress bar.
+The content downloading progress can be intercepted by setting up progress handlers (e.g. for displaying a progress bar).

 #### Syntax